-Mr. Todd has appeared in solo recitals and as a chamber musician at the Grand Teton Music Festival, Artis Naples, University of Wyoming, Sheridan College, Portland Piano, Mesa State College, Idaho State University, the Colorado Music Festival, the Aspen Music Festival and School, SUNY Oswego, Colorado Mountain College, Western State University, Fort Lewis College, Westminster College, and the University of Denver.
+Mr. Todd has appeared in solo recitals and as a chamber musician at the Artis Naples, University of Wyoming, Sheridan College, Portland Piano, Mesa State College, Idaho State University, the Colorado Music Festival, the Aspen Music Festival and School, Grand Teton Music Festival, SUNY Oswego, Colorado Mountain College, Western State University, Fort Lewis College, Westminster College, and the University of Denver.

 His performances have been featured on WQXR, Colorado Public Radio, Aspen Public Radio, Wyoming Public Radio, Bulgarian National Radio, and on Performance Today.
-Additionally, he is the co-host of “Live from the Grand Teton Music Festival”, which is heard on more than 150 public radio stations nationwide.

 He has released three CDs, which are available on iTunes, Amazon, and CD Baby.
 His newest album released in December 2019 featuring works by Haydn, Berg, and Schumann.

 Mr. Todd lives in Jackson Hole and has a 17-year old son.
 A former professional soccer player, Mr. Todd was Captain of Northwestern University’s Varsity Soccer Team.
 In his free time, he enjoys skate skiing in the winter and trail running in the warmer months.